plblum/jivs/docs/Jivs_API.md

 Jivs provides another approach: using the `ModelReader` to copy from model to `ValueHosts` and the `ModelWriter` to copy from the `ValueHosts` to the model.
 This approach allows business rules to be defined for each field so that nobody can code up transfer errors.

-The actual transfer process is pretty simple, but don't overlook the configuration part described below.
+The actual transfer process is pretty simple, but requires configuration described below.
 ```ts
 let vhm = new ValueHostsManager(builder.complete());
 let model = getMyModel(); // your code